Nfinley/coding-journal/JavaScript-Design-Patterns.md

 ## What is a Pattern?
-### A pattern is a reusable solution that can be applied to commonly occuring problems in software design, also viewed as templates for how we solve problems
+### A pattern is a reusable solution that can be applied to commonly occurring problems in software design, also viewed as templates for how we solve problems
 * Patterns are proven solutions
 * Patterns can be easily reused
 * Patterns can be expressive